darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : For export formats where _compression_ can be specified, the _compression level_ specifies how much compression to apply.
 The higher the level, the more the data will be compressed, at the cost of more CPU cycles.

 b&w image
 : For TIFF export format, it is possible to save a monochrome image.
-This setting controls whether the resulting file encodes the shades of grey as separate RGB channels, or as a single greyscale channel.
+This setting controls whether the resulting file encodes the shades of gray as separate RGB channels, or as a single grayscale channel.
 The latter option will reuslt in smaller files.

 ## global options